Hendrick Andriessen: Work

 One of Andriessen's best-known works is the Vanitas still life with a globe, sceptre, a skull crowned with straw (c.
 1650, Mount Holyoke College Art Museum).
-Because of the presence in the still life of a skull, a crown and sceptre and other related objects it is regarded as a reference to the death by decapitation of King Charles I of England.
+Because of the presence in the still life of a skull, the Tudor Crown and sceptre and other related objects it is regarded as a reference to the death by decapitation of King Charles I of England.
 The objects in this vanitas still life not only convey the usual moral lessons of vanitas still lifes but also reference the fate of the executed English king.
 The composition blends the genres of still life, portraiture and history painting.
 Andriessen placed on the edge of the table in the painting a letter supposedly written by Death itself telling the viewer how the fate of Charles I exemplified the futility of the pursuit of wealth and power.
 The leering skull in the still life is almost like a portrait of the dead King, which confronts the viewer with its riveting stare.
 To the left of the skull are placed the stock symbols of transience such as wilting flowers, bubbles, an extinguished taper and a luxurious pocket watch waiting to be wound.
 To the right of the skull Andriessen depicted the symbols of Charles' royal power such as the gold crown, the Order of the Garter and the gold sceptre.
 The artist included a self-portrait on the silver candlestick.
 It is possible that Andriessen produced this particular work while living in the Dutch Republic.
 In the Northern Netherlands there was a lot of sympathy for the executed king among the large community of exiled English Royalists and a significant number of Dutch citizens.
 The painting was clearly intended for an erudite patron who would have been able to appreciate its many obscure references and symbolism and complex political and philosophical message.
 Other Flemish still life artists were also producing vanitas still lifes on the death of King Charles I for the Dutch market.
 An example is the Vanitas still life with a poem on the death of Charles I by Godfriedt van Bochoutt (signed and dated 1668, at Bonhams auction of 23 October 2019, London lot 67TP.